pawatsethaput/OpenBank/OAuth-1.0-Server.md

 # Step 2 : Redirecting the user:
 The next step is to direct the user to Open Bank Project so that he may complete the authentication.
-Direct the user to : _GET oauth/authorize_ (or _GET sanbox/oauth/authorize_ if you use the sandbox) and the request token obtained in step 1 should be passed as the oauth_token parameter.
+Direct the user to : _GET oauth/authorize_ and the request token obtained in step 1 should be passed as the oauth_token parameter.

 The most seamless way for a website to implement this would be to issue a HTTP 302 redirect as the response to the original request.
 Mobile and desktop applications should open a new browser window or direct to the URL via an embedded web view.